vbushan/Object-Classification-using-CNN/README.md

 (2013), GoogLeNet (2014), VGGNet (2014), ResNet (2015),
 DenseNet (2016), SENet (2017).
 At the core of each of these algorithms is a Convolutional Neural Network (CNN).
-In addition, these architectures, include several optimizations to solve the challenges associated with object recognition, includingviewpoint variation, scale variation, intra-class variation, image deformation, image occlusion, illumination conditions, and background clutter.
+In addition, these architectures include several optimizations to solve the challenges associated with object recognition, including viewpoint variation, scale variation, intra-class variation, image deformation, image occlusion, illumination conditions, and background clutter.
 Drawing inspiration from the recent